 Heating objects instead of the air is what makes radiant heaters more energy efficient than convection heaters – you avoid wasting heat on areas of a room that aren’t in use, and only heat the areas and objects you need.
 Radiant heaters deliver heat to the floor and not the ceiling and are great for drafty areas, uninsulated rooms, and rooms with high ceilings.

 One disadvantage of radiant space heaters is that they don’t circulate heat throughout a room, if that’s something you need.
 In addition, older radiant space heaters can pose safety hazards because of exposed heating elements and should be kept away from children and pets.

 Also known as a forced air system, a convection heater circulates heated air throughout a room and is the most commonly used type of space heater.
 An internal fan blows air across the heating element, and circulates heat throughout the air, raising the ambient temperature in the room.

-Convection heaters can heat an entire room more quickly than a radiant heater, and are appropriate for air-tight rooms with a low to average ceiling height.
+Convection space heaters can heat an entire room more quickly than a radiant heater and are appropriate for air-tight rooms with a low to average ceiling height.
 Convection heaters are a good choice if multiple people are in the room, or if you are moving around and need heat throughout the room.

-One disadvantage of convection heaters is that they are less energy efficient than radiant heaters.
+One disadvantage of convection space heaters is that they are less energy efficient than radiant heaters.
 Because they use fans to circulate air, convection heaters can also be louder than radiant heaters.